• Residents FAQ

 • When and where does the TMA Board meet?

-• When and where is the TMA Annual Meeting?
+• When and where is the TMA Annual Members Meeting?

-The annual meeting of the TMA is held in March each year at a date, time, and place determined by the Board.
+The annual members meeting of the TMA is held in March each year at a date, time, and place determined by the Board.
 Elections for board seats are held in conjunction with the annual meeting.
-See the Events tab for future meetings.
+See the Events page for future meetings.

 • Where do I go for my Preserve pool and tennis court keys?